Provably adaptive reinforcement learning in metric spaces: Algorithm

 For all other balls at stage $h$, we set $Q_h^{k+1}(B) \gets Q_h^k(B)$, with no update.

-We split a ball $B$ as soon as $n_h^k(B) \geq \rbr{\frac{d_{max}}{r(B)}}^2$.
+We split a ball $B$ as soon as $n_h^k(B) \geq N_{\mathrm{split}}(B)$.
 When splitting, we create a set of new ``children'' balls with radius $r(B)/2$ that forms an $r(B)/2$-net of $\dom_h^k(B)$.
-These balls inherit the count $n_h^k$ and the estimate $Q_h^k$ from the ``parent'' ball $B$, and we add them to $\Pcal_h^{k+1}$.
-This splitting rule leads to the following invariant \begin{lemma}[Lemma 5.3 in~\cite{sinclair2019adaptive}] For every $(h,k)\in [H]\times[K]$, we have \begin{enumerate} \item (Covering) The domains of balls in $\Pcal_h^k$ covers $\Scal \times \Acal$. \item (Separation) For any two balls of radius $r$, their centers are at distance at least $r$. \end{enumerate} \end{lemma}
+These ``children'' are added to the buffering set $\Fcal_h^k$.
+Once a ball $B \in \Fcal_h^k$ receives $N_{\mathrm{min}}(B)$ updates, we move it to the active set $\Pcal_h^k$ and we can use it for action selection.
+This splitting rule leads to the following invariant: \begin{lemma}[Lemma 5.3 in~\cite{sinclair2019adaptive}] For every $(h,k)\in [H]\times[K]$, we have \begin{enumerate} \item (Covering) The domains of balls in $\Pcal_h^k$ covers $\Scal \times \Acal$. \item (Separation) For any two balls of radius $r$, their centers are at distance at least $r$. \end{enumerate} \end{lemma}

-\paragraph{Computational considerations.} As discussed in~\citet{sinclair2019adaptive}, this algorithm can be implemented in a computationally efficient manner provided that the metric space allows certain natural operations.
-Formally, we operate in an oracle model, which allows us to query the metric to compute $\dom(B), \relevant(x)$, and to construct an $r$-net for any $r$ and any subset of the metric space.
+The last component to describe is the warm-starting process for balls in the buffering phase, which is the main difference compared with the algorithm of~\citet{sinclair2019adaptive}.
+This process works as follows.
+A ball $B$ with $n_h^k \geq N_{\mathrm{split}}(B)$ updates may still be chosen for action selection if some of its children are still buffering (if no child is buffering, then, by the definition of $\dom_h^k$, $B$ cannot be selected).
+During this phase, every $H+1$ times that we play ball $B$, we instead use the sample to update one of the children, specifically the one that contains $(x_h^k,a_h^k)$.
+In this way, balls in the buffering set $\Fcal_h^k$ slowly accumulate samples and eventually can be moved to the active set.

 \ifthenelse{\equal{\version}{arxiv}}{ }{}